Railways in Melbourne: Privatisation

-In 1997, "The Met" was split into two operating units —Hillside Trains and Bayside Trains, each to be franchised to a different private operator.
-Ownership of land and infrastructure for rail and tram services was transferred to a new Victorian Government agency, VicTrack.
-In addition, a statutory office was created in Government—the Director of Public Transport—with specific responsibility for entering into franchise agreements with public transport operators for the operation of rail and tram services throughout Victoria.
-By 1999, the privatisation process was complete, with Connex Melbourne and M>Train each operating half of the network.
-In 2003, the parent company of M>Train (National Express) withdrew from operating public transport in Victoria, and their half of the suburban network was passed to Connex as part of a renegotiated contract.
+In 1998, "The Met" was split into two operating units—Hillside Trains and Bayside Trains―each franchised to a different private operator.
+Ownership of land and infrastructure of rail and tram services was transferred to a new Victorian Government agency, VicTrack.
+In addition, a statutory office was created in Government—the Director of Public Transport—with specific responsibility for entering into franchise agreements with public transport operators to operate rail and tram services throughout Victoria.
+By 1999, the privatisation process was complete, with Connex Melbourne and M>Train operating half of the network.
+In 2003, the parent company of M>Train (National Express) withdrew from operating public transport in Victoria, and half of the suburban network was transferred to Connex as part of a renegotiated contract.

 The franchising contracts contained provisions for the new operators to refurbish the Comeng trains, and to replace the older Hitachi trains.
 Connex purchased Alstom X'Trapolis sets, while M>Train chose Siemens Nexas units.

 In May 2005, the State Government commissioned a A$25 million study into the feasibility of a third track for the Dandenong line to increase capacity for the rapidly growing suburban area.
 The cost of the triplication process was expected to be as high as A$1 billion, as project activities would have included the organization of corresponding bus services for the rail line, changes to stations and platforms along the line, and the improvement of the signalling system.
 This project was ultimately sidelined and not delivered by the Brumby Government.

 In 2006, Professor Paul Mees and a group of academics estimated that privatisation had cost taxpayers $1.2 billion more than if the system had remained both publicly owned and operated.
 With the franchise extensions in 2009, taxpayers were to pay an estimated $2.1 billion more by 2010.
-However, the Institute of Public Affairs released its own report into Melbourne's privatisation, which assessed it as a modest success and observed that a 37.6% increase in patronage on the metropolitan rail system had reversed years of patronage decline due to poor quality services.
+However, the Institute of Public Affairs released its report on Melbourne's privatisation, which assessed it as a modest success and observed that a 37.6% increase in patronage on the metropolitan rail system had reversed years of patronage decline due to poor quality services.
 The Auditor General of Victoria also performed a comprehensive audit report into the franchises and found that "the franchises represent reasonable value for money".